 4 days in Scottsdale: Day 3

-Because Day 2 of my 4 days in Scottsdale started so early and was so very, very long, Day 3 began with brunch in the room because to my door, in my robe was about all I could muster before sunrise.
+Because the second of my 4 days in Scottsdale started so early and was so very, very long, Day 3 began with brunch in the room.
+Walking to my door, in my robe was about all I could muster before sunrise.

 One of Scottsdale’s most prized possessions is Frank Lloyd Wright’s winter home Taliesin West.
 It’s just recently been designated a UNESCO World Heritage Site and draws visitors from all over.
 Even from out of their robes at the Hotel Valley Ho.